yumoL/etc3/README.md

 kubectl port-forward -n iter8-system svc/iter8-analytics 8080:8080
 ```

-You can now access the iter8-analytics service using the OpenAPI UI at http://localhost:8080/docs
+You should now be able to access the iter8-analytics service using the OpenAPI UI at http://localhost:8080/docs

 ### Run etc3 locally
 ```